-The Company has no other voluntary material information to disclose.
+There is no other information to note.

 G TEMPLATES

 The templates are provided as an appendix to this document, following Section I. The Company is required to disclose the following templates as set out in the Commission Implementing Regulation (EU) 2015/2452 of 2 December 2015 laying down implementing technical standards with regard to the procedures, formats and templates of the solvency and financial condition report in accordance with Directive 2009/138/EC of the European Parliament and of the Council.